Nicholas Gaspelin

 About the Lab

 In daily life, we are often overloaded by multiple competing stimuli and tasks.
 To function efficiently, we use mechanisms of attention to selectively process the most relevant sensory information and juggle our cognitive processing resources amongst the most important tasks.
-Our research aims to understand in the cognitive neuroscience underlying attentional processes in humans.
-These topics are studies via experiments that measure behavior, eye movements, and event-related potentials (ERPs).
+Our research aims to understand in the cognitive neuroscience underlying attention in humans.
+For example, are there certain kinds of salient stimuli that have the automatic power to distract us?
+What kinds of attentional processes occur while we search complex visual scenes?
+What are the neural processes that help guide eye movements to relevant information?
+These topics are studies via experiments use cognitive tasks to measure behavior, eye movements, and event-related potentials (ERPs).
+Our research is currently funded by a grant from the National Science Foundation.

 Education